 Flipping is a great technique to use for when bass are hiding away in shallower water under things like weeds, debris, or docks.
-The effectiveness of this technique coincides with what type of flipping rod you’re using though, so it’s important to find the right one.
+The effectiveness of this technique coincides with what type of flipping rod you’re using though, so it’s important to find the best flipping rod.

 There are plenty of rods out there that market themselves as great flipping rods, but that doesn’t mean that all of them are.
 There are a lot of components that go into creating a rod that works well for flipping, and understanding what those components are and how to look for them is important when shopping for a flipping rod.

-In this article, we’ll take a look at the eight best flipping rods of 2019 and compare them based on the features they each have to offer.
+In this article, we’ll take a look at the ten best flipping rods of 2019 and compare them based on the features they each have to offer.

 The Dobyns 766FLIP Champion Series Heavy Flip Fast Flippin’ Rod is perfect for all of you experienced flippers out there.
 Measuring in at 7’6”, this rod is the optimal length for ensuring that you don’t get too close to the fish and scare them away.